wekonu/wekonu/README.md

-- 👋 Hi, I’m @wekonu
+- 👋 Hi, I’m Wahyu
-- 👀 I’m interested in web development and game development
+- 👀 I’m interested in game development and illustration
-- 🌱 I’m currently learning javascript and other stuff to be a backend dev
+- 🌱 Currently learning how to draw and other stuff to be an indie game developer
-- 💞️ I’m looking to collaborate on game development (unity) or any web development projects
-- 📫 How to reach me : find me on linkedin linkedin.com/in/wekonu/
+- 📫 How to reach me : find me on linkedin linkedin.com/in/wekonu/ and follow me on instagram: @_wekonu

 <!---
 wekonu/wekonu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.